 Add everything to a high speed blender, along with the rehydrated chili's, salt, and water.
 Blend until smooth, and taste for seasoning.
 Add more salt if needed.
 After the sauce is blended, strain it to ensure all the seeds and pulp get removed.

-What Kind of Meat to Use for Birria?
+What Kind of Meat to Use

 This recipe is a modern take on traditional birria, and I'm using a combination of Chuck Roast, because it has beautiful marbling, and some beef bones.